mmcguill/historical-ai/README.md

 Source Code has not been transcribed and doesn't appear to be easily available.

+### Minsky (1961) - Steps Toward Artificial Intelligence
+[Paper](Papers/Minsky%20(1961)%20-%20Steps%20Toward%20Artificial%20Intelligence.pdf)

+A sort of summary/review article covering the approaches and advances in AI at that time

 ## GPS - General Problem Solver
 ### 1958 - Newell, Simon & Shaw - Chess-Playing Programs and the Problem of Complexity
 [Paper](./Papers/Newell,%20Shaw,%20Simon%20(1958)%20-%20Chess-Playing%20Programs%20and%20the%20Problem%20of%20Complexity.pdf)